Fairytale Castles In Croatia

 Address: Košnički Hum 1, Desinić | Cost: 10-50 HRK

 These four castles are some of Croatia’s best in terms of beauty, grandeur, and history.
-Make a day of it and pack a picnic lunch to be enjoyed on one of the castle grounds.
+Make a day of it and pack a picnic lunch to enjoy on one of the castle grounds.
 Go slow and take in all that each castle has to offer.

 I had never dreamt of being a Princess as a little girl, although after wandering these castles of Croatia, I feel like I need a suite at a fancy hotel and it has me rethinking my dreams.
 And, to add to my dreams there are loads more castles in Slovenia just across the boader.. hmmm…